yvesmango/yvesmango.github.io/index.md

 ## Bio, briefly

-hello, my name is Yves De Jesus. my background is in undergraduate in journalism, which is how i first broke through the data universe (data-verse?). i am currently studying data science at the University of Missouri–Columbia, with research pursuits in geospatial-network analysis.
+hello, my name is Yves De Jesus. my background is in journalism, which is how i first broke through the data universe (data-verse?). i am currently studying data science at the University of Missouri–Columbia, with research pursuits in geospatial-network analysis.